 Teaching is central to my story.
 I chose to leave government out of frustration with the lack of evidence in policymaking and political debate.
 I believe these problems are solved, in part, through teaching students to think like social scientists and apply evidence to solve problems.

-I have had the rare opportunity to design and teach three of my own courses to Stanford undergraduates and graduate students.
+I had the rare opportunity to design and teach three of my own courses to Stanford undergraduates and graduate students.
 To provide my students with an effective learning experience, I have spent considerable time discovering how to teach students to think about empirical and normative questions in politics.
 By emulating great professors and experimenting in my own courses, I have refined a teaching philosophy that emphasizes active learning, argumentation and writing, mentorship and advising, and continuous feedback and iteration.

 World politics is often described as a state of war.
 And yet, the historical record suggests that war is the exception, not the rule.
 In this course, we seek to understand why relations between most states, most of the time, are defined by peace and cooperation.
 We will explore the causes of international conflict and how international institutions -- from formal international organizations to international law and norms -- promote cooperation and help states resolve their conflicts peacefully.
 Students will engage classic texts and cutting-edge research and grapple with empirical and normative questions around institutions in international relations. (syllabus)